jaja505/Group28HW/README.md

 #### Task:

-Based on user stories and acceptance criterias create:
+Based on user stories and acceptance criteria create:

 *Optional, you can create all or one of them*